cloudius-systems/osv/README.md

 ./scripts/setup.py
 ```

-The `setup.py` recognizes and installs packages for number of Linux distributions including Fedora, Ubuntu,
+The `setup.py` recognizes and installs packages for a number of Linux distributions including Fedora, Ubuntu,
 [Debian](https://github.com/cloudius-systems/osv/wiki/Building-OSv-on-Debian-stable), LinuxMint and RedHat ones
 (Scientific Linux, NauLinux, CentOS Linux, Red Hat Enterprise Linux, Oracle Linux).
 Please note that we actively
 maintain and test only Ubuntu and Fedora, so your mileage with other distributions may vary.
 The support of CentOS 7
 has also been recently added and tested so it should work as well.
 The `setup.py`
-is actually used by Docker files internally to achieve the same result.
+is used by Docker files internally to achieve the same result.

 ### IDEs

 If you like working in IDEs, we recommend either [Eclipse CDT](https://www.eclipse.org/cdt/) which can be setup
 as described in this [wiki page](https://github.com/cloudius-systems/osv/wiki/Working-With-Eclipse-CDT) or
-[CLion from JetBrains](https://www.jetbrains.com/clion/) which can be setup to work with OSv makefile using
+[CLion from JetBrains](https://www.jetbrains.com/clion/) which can be set to work with OSv makefile using
-so called compilation DB as described in this [guide](https://www.jetbrains.com/help/clion/managing-makefile-projects.html).
+so-called compilation DB as described in this [guide](https://www.jetbrains.com/help/clion/managing-makefile-projects.html).

 ## Building OSv Kernel and Creating Images

 Building OSv is as easy as using the shell script `./scripts/build`
 that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile)
-to build the kernel and by using number of Python scripts like `./scripts/module.py`
+to build the kernel and by using a number of Python scripts like `./scripts/module.py`
 to build application and *fuse* it together with the kernel
 into a final image placed at `./build/release/usr.img` (or `./build/$(arch)/usr.img` in general).
 Please note that *building an application* does not necessarily mean building from sources as in many